 - Texas Education Code (TEC) §39.056, On-Site Investigations, TEC §39.057, Special Accreditation Investigations,

 - 19 Texas Administrative Code (TAC) §97.
 1071, Special Program Performance: Intervention Stages,

 - 19 TAC §97.1072, Residential Facility Monitoring: Determinations, Investigations, and Sanctions, and

 - if applicable, conditions of the charter school contract and federal statutes and guidelines.

-The information below and the documents on the intervention guidance and resources webpage help LEAs and campuses complete required intervention activities.
+The information below and the documents on the intervention guidance and resources web page help districts and campuses complete required intervention activities.

 The purpose of the system analysis is to conduct a thorough review of the BE/ESL program using the probes and areas for consideration provided on the system analysis resource document.